BeyondMafia/BeyondMafia-Integration/README.md

-# EpicMafia.org
+# BeyondMafia
-This is the source code powering [EpicMafia.org](https://epicmafia.org), a non-profit website dedicated to filling the shoes of EpicMafia.com.
+This is the source code powering [BeyondMafia.com](https://beyondmafia.com), a website built to fill the shoes of EpicMafia.com.
 Contributions are welcome from anyone.

 ## Contributing
 1. Fork the repository
 2. Make your changes to your forked repository
 3. Open a pull request on the dev branch of this repository
-4. If approved and merged, test your changes on https://test.epicmafia.org
+4. If approved and merged, test your changes on https://test.beyondmafia.com
 5. Dev will be merged into master after changes are tested
 6. Perform a final test on the main site after merge into master